Doctoral Program (Ph.D.)

 Degree progression and requirements

 As a Ph.D. student, you’ll complete a select set of core courses, take two exams, and complete a thesis with oversight from your faculty Special Committee.
 You are also required to minor in two subjects.
-Ph.D. students able to shape their studies with graduate-level electives—in general, the program is very flexible.
+The Ph.D. program is very flexible and allows students to shape their studies with graduate-level electives.

 Typical Ph.D. in chemical engineering sequence